hanhanwu/Hanhan_Data_Science_Practice/classification_for_imbalanced_data/ReadMe.md

 * In my experiments, I have found that bagging method Random Forests, Boosting methods GBM, XGBOOST and C50 could always return higher balanced accuracy.
 I used ROSE to deal with data imbalance problem and overcome the shortage of overfitting, underfitting.
 However it dind't work well most of the time...
 Random Forests is pretty great.
 In fact, it can handle missing data, outliers, data imbalance itself well.
 * Later I found that SVM is good for small dataset, especially when the number of featues are large, even larger than the number of data records. in somd e of my experiments in small dataset, SVM even performs better than Random Forests and other algorithms.
 For SVM, need to turn 3 major parameters, `C, gamma and kernel`.
 For details, please check my notes here: https://github.com/hanhanwu/Hanhan_Data_Science_Resources/blob/master/Experiences.md
 * Since the data is imbalnced, I am using Balanced Accuracy, Sensitivity and Specifity as the measure
+* In the code, I have also tried to tune the Threshold and see whether the balanced accuracy could be improved.
 * My code: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/classification_for_imbalanced_data/model_training.R
-* One more thing about model evaluation is Reliability Plot, it's the visualized calibration, a tutorial said Calibration could capture those cannot be catched by AUC or Accuracy.
-So I wrote the code here (the visualization is scare, may not be right....): https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/classification_for_imbalanced_data/Reliability_Plot.R
+* About model evaluation, I tried Balanced Accuracy, AUC and Reliability Plot, among them, Reliability Plot is the visualized calibration, it is supposed to capture those cannot be captured by AUC and Accuracy, but my code here may not be right, the visualization looks weird.
+* My code - 3 Classification Model Evaluation Methods: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/classification_for_imbalanced_data/3_classification_evaluation_methods.R

 ***********************************************************************